Studiosity/grover/README.md

 For direct execution, you can make multiple calls and combine the resulting PDFs together.

 ### Using middleware

+To use this functionality you need add [combine_pdf](https://rubygems.org/gems/combine_pdf) gem in your app.

 You can specify relative paths to the cover page contents using the `front_cover_path` and `back_cover_path` options either via the global configuration, or via meta tags.
 These paths (with query parameters) are then